neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

-# Connection to Solana Testnet via a Proxy Server
+# Connecting to Solana Testnet via a Proxy Server

 ## Goal

-Connect to Solana evm-loader through a proxy server and run Solana Testnet.
+To connect to Solana EVM-loader through a proxy server and run Solana Testnet.

-Depending on the tasks to be solved, as well as on a location of the proxy and Solana, you can use one of 3 options for configuring the network:
+Depending on the tasks to be solved, as well as on the location of the proxy and Solana, you can use one of 3 options for configuring the network:
   * *Option 1:* The proxy is hosted on a remote virtual server; Solana Testnet is used.
   * *Option 2:* The proxy is hosted locally; Solana Testnet is used.
-  * *Option 3:* Both the proxy and Solana are hosted locally (debug mode, allows you to configure your own node locally).
+  * *Option 3:* Both the proxy and Solana are hosted locally (debug mode, which allows you to configure your node locally).

 Solana Testnet is an alternative cryptocurrency chain exclusively for developers.
-It allows developers to run their own node in a test blockchain and experiment without losing real currency.
+It allows developers to run their node in a test blockchain and experiment without losing real currency.
 The mainnet and testnet coins are incompatible with each other.
 Testnet coins have no value and developers cannot treansfer mainnet coins to testnet.
 Likewise, they cannot transfer testnet coins to mainnet.

-## Requirements to your device
+## Requirements for your device

 The MetaMask wallet must be installed on your device.